artsy/force/doc/getting_started.md

 make ss
 ````

-to point to use Gravity's staging API.
+to start Force pointing to Gravity's staging API.

 -------